-A Mentor can have a maximum of three (3) Residents at any time.
+A Mentor can have a maximum of three (3)two (2) Residents at any time.
 This does not include Candidates who have completed their Residency Training Programme but have not yet achieved Diplomate status and continue to work with their Mentor until they sit the Certifying Examination.
+However, it does include both standard and alternate track residents.
 Mentors are required to act as the Supervisor for at least 25% of their Resident's Emergency and Critical Care Immersion.
+If a change to the programme occurs meaning that there will be greater than two (2) residents per mentor, such as loss or anticipated loss of a mentor, the Education Committee must be notified immediately.
+In exceptional cases an increased resident to mentor ratio can be allowed, when approved by the Education Committee, for a restricted time period.